Elaphrosaurus: Classification

 Elaphrosaurus was first described by Janensch as a coelurosaurian.
 At the time, Coelurosauria was a wastebasket taxon for small theropods.
 Then, Elaphrosaurus was placed in the family Ornithomimidae by Franz Nopcsa in 1928 because of its light frame and the fact that its humerus is straight and slender, with a low deltopectoral crest.
 Janensch himself rejected this assignment, believing any resemblances could plausibly be explained by convergent evolution.
 By the middle of the twentieth century, Elaphrosaurus was usually seen as a member of the Coeluridae.
 However, Nopcsa's hypothesis was revived by Dale Alan Russell in 1972, and confirmed by Peter Malcolm Galton in 1982.
 In 1988 Gregory S. Paul remarked that upon closer examination its limbs approximate those of Coelophysis and suggested a position in the Coelophysidae.
 Nevertheless, in 1990 Barsbold, Teresa Maryańska and Osmólska and other researchers still classified it as an ornithomimid.
 More recent work by Carrano and Sampson (2008) and Carrano et al. (2012) assign Elaphrosaurus to the Ceratosauria.
-A re-study of the known fossil material, published in 2016, concluded that, due to characteristics of the scapulocoracod and metatarsals, Elaphrosaurus was actually an early member of the Noasauridae within Ceratosauria, and that it formed a distinct group with certain Asian noasaurids, which was named the Elaphrosaurinae.
+A re-study of the known fossil material, published in 2016, concluded that, due to characteristics of the scapulocoracoid and metatarsals, Elaphrosaurus was actually an early member of the Noasauridae within Ceratosauria, and that it formed a distinct group with certain Asian noasaurids, which was named the Elaphrosaurinae.

 The following cladogram is based on the phylogenetic analysis conducted by Rauhut and Carrano in 2016, showing the relationships of Elaphrosaurus among the noasaurids: